Most of the time I get clients online. But a few weeks ago I was attending some meetings in Philadelphia and actually talking to some IRL people.

 By the way, if you’d like me to help with your website, we can set up a consultation.
 Click here to learn more.

-Got a website that’s pretty good but wonder if it could be better?
+Got a website that’s pretty good but could be better?
 Check out the Website Profit Power Review.
 Click here to get started.